elmahio/documentation/docs/logging-to-elmah-io-from-google-cloud-functions.md

-# Logging from Google Cloud Functions
+# Logging to elmah.io from Google Cloud Functions

 Logging to elmah.io from Google Cloud Functions uses our integration with *Microsoft.Extensions.Logging*.
 To start logging, install the `Elmah.Io.Extensions.Logging` NuGet package through the Cloud Shell or locally: